kogakure/website-11ty-stefanimhoff.de/src/posts/2020/tools-i-use-for-note-taking.md

 [DEVONthink] is a fantastic document management system.
 It allows any type of content to be stored, archived, sorted, and analyzed.
 Databases can be synced via Bonjour, WebDAV, USB connection, or cloud providers as Dropbox, or iCloud.
 The databases are automatically encrypted on external servers.

 The Tagging is incredibly fast and convenient, compared with other tools as Evernote.
 And I use a lot of tags (currently 23507 different tags).
-Tags replaced all folders for me, because folders and tags are interchangeable in DEVONthink.
+Tags replaced all folders for me because folders and tags are interchangeable in DEVONthink.
 I won’t go into much more detail on how I work with DEVONthink, as this is covered in my previous essay [Zettelkasten Note-Taking Method With DEVONthink](/zettelkasten-note-taking-devonthink/).

-One thing I changed to my previous DEVONthink _only_ workflow is that I use an **indexed folder** instead of putting my notes directly in DEVONthink.
+One thing I changed to my previous DEVONthink-_only_ workflow is that I use an **indexed folder** instead of putting my notes directly in DEVONthink.
 This can be achieved by adding the notes folder on the hard disk with `File` → `Index Files and Folders…`.
 Any change in a file on the hard disk or in DEVONthink will immediately sync across all devices.

 ### DEVONthink to Go